Why Invisible Types

 None "nothing"]]

-Effect types are inferred as well.
-If your function performs an effect, the compiler tracks that in the type without you ever declaring it.
-This means the type system knows exactly what side effects each function can perform, and it figured it all out on its own:
+Effect types are inferred too.
+If your function performs an effect, the compiler records it in the type without you ever declaring it.
+The type system therefore knows precisely which side effects each function can perform, and it worked that out entirely on its own:

 [fn read-name []